Cabela's Big Game Hunter 2012: Story

-Twenty-five-year-old John Sharp, a rookie big game hunter, is invited to participate in the Cabela's 2012 International Safari hosted by John Hathcock, a high-ranking member of the Order of Orion, an elite club of world-class big game hunters from all over the world.
+John Sharp, a rookie big game hunter, is invited to participate in the 2012 Orion International Safari hosted by John Hathcock, a high-ranking member of the Order of Orion, an elite club of world-class big game hunters from all over the world.
+The competition includes French-Canadian marksman Olivier Mattise, South-African game warden Roger Friedkin, and American reality star Trey Cassidy.

 The player starts in Montana, Sharp's homeland, where he hunts red deer, white-tailed deer, pronghorn, and hunt an elk before wolves scare it away.
-The next day a wounded mountain lion terrorizes the area, and Sharp must kill it.
-The player heads to Mexico, where he hunts whitetail, bighorn sheep, pronghorn, and mule deer.
-After taking shelter in an arroyo during a sandstorm, Sharp finds boot tracks, confident that someone trespassed into his zone.
+The next day, a wounded mountain lion terrorizes the area, and Sharp must kill it.
+Sharp heads to Mexico for the next hunt, hunting whitetail, bighorn sheep, pronghorn, and mule deer.
+After taking shelter during a sandstorm, Sharp finds boot tracks, thinking someone has trespassed into his zone.
 Just as he's approaching a bison herd, a rifle fires and misses, scaring them off.
-It's revealed Matisse fired, trying to make Sharp miss his chance.
-The two argue, but Hathcock shames them.
+It is revealed to be Matisse, having trespassed into Sharp's zone.
+The two argue, but Hathcock shames them and ends the Mexico hunt.

-Then the player goes to Hathcock's private ranch in Texas, hunting white-tailed deer, mule deer, elk, wild boar, bison, and moose.
-The radio gets a distress call from Freidkin, with Hathcock telling Sharp to check it out.
-Sharp finds that Freidkin's stand was knocked over by a startled bison, making him fall 70 feet down into a gorge.
-Sharp must then defend him from meat-craving boars until medical assistance arrives.
-Freidkin is taken to a hospital, where his left leg is amputated, making him drop out.
+The next hunt is at Hathcock's private ranch in Texas, hunting white-tailed deer, mule deer, elk, wild boar, bison, and moose.
+The radio gets a distress call from Freidkin, and Sharp decides to investigate.
+Sharp finds that Freidkin's stand was knocked over, making him fall into a gorge.
+Sharp defends him from a stampede of boars until medical assistance arrives.
+Freidkin is taken to a hospital, where his left leg is amputated, forcing him to drop out.

 The player goes to Namibia, where he hunts blackbuck, impala, zebra, wildebeest, greater kudu, White rhino and Cape buffalo.
 Sharp comes across lion tracks, confirming that a hunting pride is scouring the area.
-Sharp hears as Cassidy alerts everyone that he and his kill are surrounded by lions.
-As Cassidy starts to panic, Sharp instructs him to abandon his trophy and jump into a nearby ravine.
-There are several roars and a scream as several birds are flushed from the trees.
-Sharp runs to the site, finding nothing but Cassidy's rifle and pack with smears of blood.
-Sharp sees the male lion in the distance, and must dispatch the lionesses.
-He's then ambushed by the lion, and as he's about to kill Sharp a shot fires, and the lion pauses and falls to his side.
-Sharp sits up and sees Matisse, revealing he shot the lion for himself, saving his life.
-Authorities scour the area, but Cassidy's body is never found.
+On the radio, Cassidy alerts that lions have surrounded him and his kill.
+Sharp instructs him to abandon his trophy and leave, but a gunshot from Cassidy's rifle is heard in the distance.
+Sharp runs to the site, finding only Cassidy's rifle and pack with smears of blood.
+Sharp dispatches the lionesses before being ambushed by the pride's male lion.
+The lion is shot by Mattise, saving Sharp's life.
+Authorities scour the area for Cassidy's body, but he is never found.